Texas fires Chris Beard amid felony domestic violence charge

-AUSTIN, Texas (AP) – Texas fired basketball coach Chris Beard on Thursday while he faces a felony domestic family violence charge stemming from a Dec.
-12 incident involving his fiancée.
+AUSTIN, Texas (AP) — Texas has fired basketball coach Chris Beard, who faces a felony domestic family violence charge stemming from a Dec.
+12 incident involving his fiancée, with the school telling his attorney on Thursday that Beard is “unfit” for the position.

-The Associated Press obtained the termination letter that was sent to Beard’s attorney.
+Beard had five years left on a seven-year guaranteed contract that included a provision he could be fired for cause if he was charged with a felony or committed other behavior unbecoming of his position or that reflected poorly on the university.

-Beard had been suspended without pay since he was arrested, and school officials have said there is an ongoing internal investigation.
+Beard had been suspended without pay since he was arrested, and school officials had said there was internal investigation.

+The university’s vice president of legal affairs, Jim Davis, wrote in a letter to Beard’s attorney Thursday that Beard engaged in “unacceptable behavior that makes him unfit to serve as head coach at our university.”
+Whether prosecutors continue with the case does not determine whether Beard engaged in conduct unbecoming of the school, Davis wrote.

 The Associated Press does not typically identify alleged victims of extreme violence, but Trew issued a public statement on Dec.
 23 in which she denied telling police Beard choked her.
 She also said she never intended for him to be arrested or prosecuted.